xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 The following diagram shows how the QDD-OLS is deployed.
 DCO optics are connected via a mux/demux to the COM side of the QDD-OLS.
-The Cisco options for mux/demux up to 32 channels will be highlighted in the following sections.
+The Cisco options for mux/demux up to 32 channels will be highlighted in the optical use case section.

 ![](http://xrdocs.io/design/images/ron-hld/ron-qdd-ols-deployment.png)